DcMnh/Python-Snake-Game/README.md

 # Python Snake Game
-A snake game written in Python using the Pygame library.
+A snake game written in Python using the Tkinter library.

 ## Overview